bsmith89/midas2-wiki/Home.md

 1. **<species, sub-samples-lists> selection**

-   Population SNV analysis **restricts attention to "sufficiently well" covered species in "sufficiently many" samples**.
+   Population SNV analysis restricts attention to "sufficiently well" covered species in "sufficiently many" samples.

    To be specific, a given <species, sample> pair will only be kept if it has more than 40% horizontal genome coverage (`genome_coverage`) and 5X vertical